dfsp-spirit/brainload/README.md

 `brainload` makes use of the standard output file name patterns of the FreeSurfer pre-processing pipeline (i.e., `recon-all`) to find the respective files and then uses [nibabel](http://nipy.org/nibabel/) to open them.
 It provides an easy-to-use functional interface to neuroimaging data on multiple levels, from accessing individual files to loading group data for a directory filled with hundreds of subjects.

+`brainload` can parse and compute brain descriptors from FreeSurfer statistics files and pre-processed image files (brain segmentations, parcellations, morphometry data files, ...) and store them in CSV format for machine learning.

 ## Development stage